kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 Having enough opportunities for making an impact on the organization by using one's skills and abilities.

 ### UNIMPACTFUL WORK
 > Work is perceived as not being meaningful or having an impact on the organization.
-Employees might feel that they are doing work that is pointless, does not make any difference in the organization, or has no value to the world.
+Employees might feel that they are performing pointless work, does not make any difference in the organization, or has no value to the world.

 __Exemplary statements reported by employees:__